 If you’re in IT, or you pay the bills for IT, this is a question you have faced, or will face shortly.
 Companies and governments of all sizes are going through a rapid digital transformation that will impact their operations, profitability, and their very existence for years to come.
 As these organizations move forward, they are faced with a dilemma on how to move to the cloud and what to do with their existing Oracle software and hardware.
 Do they move forward and adopt more Oracle solutions, that, while some are fit for purpose, others are sorely lacking?
 Also, do they want to get more deeply involved with a company like Oracle that continues its aggressive audit tactics, locks them into onerous contractual agreements, and in general is hard to do business with?
 If you are an Oracle client, and you haven’t yet faced this situation, you will soon.

 Trapped in the Oracle ecosystem

 Like anything Oracle related, the answer here is somewhat complicated.
-If you are looking at your existing IT, then yes, indeed Oracle is still relevant.
+If you are looking at your existing legacy IT, then yes, indeed Oracle is still relevant.
 From an Oracle business prospective, Oracle’s decision to acquire application companies and now cloud companies has been brilliant.
 So many of Oracle’s customers would have dumped Oracle long ago, but it’s no longer about replacing a database.
 Now it’s about replacing your ERP, CRM, or HR solutions (think Peoplesoft, Siebel, Hyperion, Sun, etc.).
 Add this to Oracle’s contractual lock-in strategies (Unlimited License Agreements, Matching Support, Repricing, etc.) and you have to say that Oracle is relevant because their customers have a hard time breaking free.
-If it were easy to stop using Oracle, then more companies would do it.
+If it was easy to stop using Oracle, then more companies would do it.
 In this sense, Oracle is still relevant because customers are “trapped”.